3 REASONS TO BE MINIMALIST: MORE TIME, SPACE AND FREEDOM

-WHAT WE THINK WE WANT
+WHAT WE WANT VS WHAT WE NEED

 It’s so easy to get swayed by the temptations of modern life.
 Everywhere we look we’re encouraged to buy more, do more, be more.
 Bigger, better, more successful.

 When it comes down to it though, does more of all these things make us happier and more fulfilled?

 Or does it just mean that we’re constantly wanting more, looking out for ways to achieve more and aim higher.
 We keep reaching for those misguided goals and unrealistic dreams.
 For things that we think we want, but usually fail to satisfy us once we’ve got them.

 It took many years of self-reflection (and mis-spent time and money) to realise that I don’t actually want things because other people have them, despite thinking that I did.